training-yoyosan/example-frontend/README.md

 - Vuex state to handle the user authentication
 - For the local environment, it uses the webpack's proxy feature to proxy API calls(see [here](https://github.com/training-yoyosan/example-frontend/blob/master/quasar.conf.js#L77)).

+## About releases

+* The last Quasar v1 release can be downloaded [here](https://github.com/training-yoyosan/example-frontend/releases/tag/1.0.9).
+* The upgrade guide for existing installations can be found [here](https://github.com/training-yoyosan/example-frontend#upgrade-guide-to-v2).

 ## Demo

 Check out the live demo at http://frex.mpalade.ro